Bombardier sticks to 2012 CSeries flight goal

 “Generally I would say that the U.S. airlines are probably waiting a bit longer on their decisions,” Hachey said.
 But once they are ready to order, “I think there’s going to be huge opportunity for us in the U.S.,” he added.

-U.S. regional airline SkyWest Inc is buying 100 regional jets from Japan’s Mitsubishi Aircraft Corp, a unit of Mitsubishi Heavy Industries Ltd.
+U.S. regional airline SkyWest Inc (SKYW.O) is buying 100 regional jets from Japan’s Mitsubishi Aircraft Corp, a unit of Mitsubishi Heavy Industries Ltd (7011.T).

 SkyWest is the largest operator of Bombardier’s CRJ regional jets and was expected to purchase more, National Bank Financial analyst Cameron Doerksen said in a note to clients.